 The new year ushers in a need to confirm and reassess an organization’s business plan to determine how to reach their overall goals.
-While these plans are commonplace, business leaders often take for granted some of the basic things found within them, such as the difference between strategies and their supporting tactics.
+While these key success factors in business are commonplace, business leaders often take for granted some of the basic things found within them, such as the difference between strategies and their supporting tactics.
 We have found in the past that these mistakes often lead to missed opportunities and internal confusion.

 As with so many business planning models, both strategy and tactics originated with the military, where there is clear distinction between strategy and tactics.
 Strategy is the utilization, during both peace and war, of all of a nation’s forces, through large-scale, long-range planning and development, to ensure security or victory.
 Tactics deal with the use and deployment of troops in actual combat.